ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-The following example uses the container image `ibmcom/firstjob` and assigns 128 MB as memory and 1 CPU to the container.
+The following example uses the container image `ibmcom/firstjob` and assigns 2G MB as memory and 1 CPU to the container.
+For more information about selecting valid memory and CPU values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).

 ```
-ibmcloud ce job create --image ibmcom/firstjob --name hellojob --memory 128M --cpu 1
+ibmcloud ce job create --image ibmcom/firstjob --name hellojob --memory 2G --cpu 1
 ```
 {: pre}